 Even if you are diligent about “avoiding the source,” it’s often a good idea to also use “filtration.”

 While there are a number sleeves and diffusers that will filter UV light emitted by florescent bulbs, these are generally cumbersome and expensive.
-As an alternative, using a UV-filtering glazing such as Acrylite OP-3 instead of glass will protect framed works by filtering out 98% of UV light (see photo above).
+As an alternative, using a UV-filtering glazing such as Optix UV-Filtering Acrylic instead of glass will protect framed works by filtering out 98% of UV light.

-Acrylite OP-3 is available in precut sheets in 16 standard sizes, from 8 x 10″ up to 30 x 40″, and is perfect for protecting both vintage and contemporary artwork & artifacts from light damage (see photos above).
+Optix UV-Filtering Acrylic is available in precut sheets in many standard sizes, from 8 x 10″ up to 30 x 40″, and is perfect for protecting both vintage and contemporary artwork and artifacts from light damage.

-Acrylite OP-3 is also included in all of the various easy-to-assemble Gallery 12 Wood Frames available from Archival Methods (see photos above, and link to video below).
+Optix UV-Filtering Acrylic is also included in all of the various easy-to-assemble Gallery 12 Wood Frames available from Archival Methods.

 Recap & Other Resources